EmilyLindsay-Smith/DreamWorldRoutePlanner/README.md

 For details about some of the design decisions, please see DecisionReport.txt

 ## Project Compilation Instructions:
-To compile the project, clone this repository and from inside run the following commands:
+To compile the project, clone this repository, cd into it and run the following commands:

 ```
 cmake -B build/